 Fave Bollywood movie: Rab Ne Bana Di Jodi.
 Must.
 Watch.

 Who is your OTP?
-Suri and Taani from Rab Ne Bana Di Jodi for movies, or Isla and Josh for a bookish romance.
+Isla and Josh, Bella and Jacob (that’s right, I’m team Jacob forever!), Dean and Castiel–and Suri and Taani from Rab Ne Bana Di Jodi for Bollywood movies.

 Food you can’t live without: Curry!
 Any kind, really, but I especially love coconut-based curries.

 Favorite books you read as a child/teen: I loved Enid Blyton’s Mallory Towers series!
 I also devoured Fear Street books, Archie comics, and Tin Tin comics.